 This resource contains sample policies that can help set a standard of inclusion and safety for all youth who might access services or resources at a given organization.

 This resource will provide some first steps to developing intake forms (and other paperwork) that are inclusive of LGBTQ youth!

-Please visit the True Colors Fund’s online store to purchase pronoun buttons, safe space stickers, and diversity posters.
-All proceeds support the True Colors Fund’s work to end LGBTQ youth homelessness.
+Please visit True Colors United’s online store to purchase pronoun buttons, safe space stickers, and diversity posters.
+All proceeds support True Colors United’s work to end LGBTQ youth homelessness.

 Learn more about True Colors United.